-Using the described method, we end up with a curated list which distills Mizuno’s catalog into six models:
+To cut a long story short, we end up with a curated guide which distills Mizuno’s catalog into just six models:

 The Wave Sky replaces the Enigma as Mizuno’s premium neutral cushioning trainer.
-We also view the Wave Sky as an alternative to the new Wave Horizon (which will exist alongside the Paradox and the Inspire).
+We also view the Wave Sky 2 as a less aggressive alternative to the Wave Horizon 3 – Mizuno’s top-of-the-line stability shoe.

 The thick foam stacks provide plenty of non-mushy cushioning, and the thick insole feels plush underfoot.
 The upper uses soft-touch materials, so the Wave Sky has a smooth-fitting and comfortable interior environment.

 And why should you not get the Prophecy or the Creation instead?
 That’s a good question.
 Both the Prophecy and Creation have less foam and more Wave plate.
-While this construction adds springy responsiveness, it adds firmness and an overall ride character which is an acquired taste.
+Though more Wave and less foam add springy responsiveness, it increases firmness in a ride character which is an acquired taste.

 Due to its foam midsole, it is far more likely that runners will find the Wave Sky more comfortable than the Prophecy and the Creation.
 The Sky has a better upper too.

-The Wave Rider is to Mizuno what the Ride is to Saucony or the Ghost to Brooks.
-It has been Mizuno’s neutral running workhorse for two decades now and offers an optimal blend of cushioning and support.
+The Wave Rider 22 has been Mizuno’s neutral running workhorse for two decades now and offers an optimal blend of cushioning and support.

 The foam midsole delivers padding while the sandwiched Wave plate makes the ride firm and supportive.
 While the upper isn’t the epitome of plushness, it is spacious, breathable, and comfortable.

-The upper’s snug and conforming fit feel just right for speed workouts, and the midsole provides adequate insulation without slowing you down.
-And if you were considering the Catalyst 2, we recommend the Shadow instead.
-This lightweight shoe is just as supportive.
+The snug and conforming upper fit feels just right for speed workouts, and the midsole provides adequate insulation without slowing you down.

-The Inspire is in the same weight class as the Wave Rider, except that it’s categorized as a support shoe.
-Regardless, both shoes have a supportive ride with a spacious upper.
+The Inspire 15 is in the same weight class as the Wave Rider, except that it’s categorized as a support shoe.
+Regardless, both shoes have a supportive and cushioned ride with a spacious upper.

-We’ve put it here just as another mid-weight option.
-It doesn’t matter if you’re ‘neutral’ or ‘stability,’ the Inspire 13 will work for both use-cases.
+It doesn’t matter if you’re ‘neutral’ or ‘stability,’ the Inspire 15 will work for both use-cases.

 Most trail running shoes have a general purpose intent.
 You know, like offering the combination of cushioning and outdoor-oriented elements which make trail running comfortable yet protective.